STOMACH CANCER & SSD BENEFITS

 STOMACH CANCER & YOUR RESIDUAL FUNCTIONAL CAPACITY (RFC)

-If you don’t meet listing 13.16, you can still win SSDI and SSI benefits through a vocational allowance.
-This takes your stomach cancer symptoms, medical conditions, your age, work history, skills, and education into account.
+If you don’t meet listing 13.16, you can still win SSDI and SSI benefits through another test.
+This test takes your stomach cancer symptoms, medical conditions, your age, work history, skills, and education into account.

 When the SSA decides your residual functional capacity (RFC), they use your statements on the forms you fill out for them.
 For example, when you fill out forms about your past work, you state how much you had to lift on the job and how also tell them how much you stood or sat during a work day.